Racecar Safety

 Roll Cages – and YES, our vintage race cars HAVE ended up upside down !!!

-A “six (6) point” roll cage of standard .095 x 1 ¾’’ roll cage tubing OR 1 ½” schedule 40 black iron pipe should be the minimum cage being considered.
-In the case of a rebuilt “original” car, the original ‘roll cage’ could be retained and expanded upon, so long as the completed cage assembly meets the intent of this section.
+A “six (6) point” roll cage of standard .095 x 1 ¾’’ roll cage tubing OR 1 ½” schedule 40 black iron pipe must be the minimum cage being considered.
+In the case of a rebuilt “original” car, the original ‘roll cage’ may be retained and expanded upon, so long as the COMPLETED CAGE ASSEMBLY meets the intent of this section.
 Safety has a priority over originality.

-The main cage structure must be stabilized side-to-side by at least one diagonal brace attached to the uprights immediately behind the driver.
+The main cage structure must be stabilized side-to-side by at least one diagonal brace near passenger floor level attached to the upright immediately above and behind the driver.

 There shall be at least one (1) dashboard level cross bar between the two forward vertical uprights.

-All roll cage welds should be of quality, demonstrating adequate penetration.
-Each connection should be “fishmouthed”, and welded completely around the circumference of the tube, if at all possible.
+All roll cage welds need to be of quality, demonstrating adequate penetration.
+Each connection is best “fishmouthed”, and welded completely around the circumference of the tube, if at all possible.
 Gussets should be employed in stress areas of weakness.
 No holes should be drilled in .095 roll cage tubing; and no holes larger than ¼ inch in iron pipe bars.
 Any such holes should be kept to an absolute minimum.

-Whereas many vintage race cars, in the distant past, fell victim to crash induced frame failure/collapse, particularly immediately ahead of the front body mounts, it is recommended that a front “hoop” be installed between the front cage (dash) uprights and the front radiator guard, and reinforced in such a manner as to create a “truss” structure of far greater strength.
+Whereas MANY vintage race cars, in the distant past, fell victim to crash induced structural frame failure/collapse, particularly immediately ahead of the front body mounts.
+It is highly recommended that a front “hoop” be installed between the front cage (dash) uprights and the front radiator guard, reinforced in such a manner as to create a “truss” structure of far greater strength.
+It may just save your car !

-A roll cage bar can easily break an arm or leg in a relatively ‘soft’ crash, so roll bar padding is recommended in those areas where driver impact may occur.
+A roll cage bar can easily break an arm or leg in a relatively ‘soft’ crash, so roll bar padding is necessary in those areas where driver impact may occur.

 Belts/Harnesses

-A five (5) point quick release harness should be the minimum considered, with web straps at least 2 inch, but preferably 3 inch in width.
+A three inch five (5) point quick release racing style harness must be the minimum considered.
 This harness must be in good condition and securely fastened to the frame/roll cage structure.
-Strap attachments must be mounted in line with the direction of pull to be most effective.
+Strap attachments must be mounted in line with the direction of pull to be effective.
 Lap belts must be angled down and to the rear at 45 to 60 degree angle to the ground, and as close to the hips as possible, to be effective.
-Shoulder straps should be mounted just below shoulder level.
+Shoulder straps should be secured just BELOW shoulder level.

-Harness attachments should be capable of withstanding violent snap rolls and impact stresses (3000 #), and bolted with 3/8” grade eight (8) bolts.
+Harness straps and attachments must be capable of withstanding violent snap rolls and impact stresses (3000 #), and bolted with 3/8” grade eight (8) bolts.

-Sharp edges in proximity of harness straps must be protected by an edge guard – straps WILL move in a crash.
+Sharp edges in proximity of harness straps must be protected by an edge guard – straps WILL move in a crash, and you DO NOT want your belt cut while you are in mid-air.

 Seats